 Mongolia does not have a comprehensive tax code, but rather relies on a collection of individual laws.
-The relevant tax laws in the case of uranium mining companies are the economic entities tax law ("Corporate Tax Law") and the value added tax law ("VAT Law").
+Generally, the relevant tax laws in the case of uranium mining companies are the economic entities tax law ("Corporate Tax Law") and the value added tax law ("VAT Law").

-The following is a summary of pertinent provisions of the Corporate Tax Law and the VAT Law:
+The following is only a general summary of pertinent provisions of the Corporate Tax Law and the VAT Law:

-- Income tax rates applicable to business entities are 10% on the first three billion togrogs (approximately \$2,079,000 as at the date hereof) and 25% on amounts in excess of this amount. - Subject to certain exemptions and other adjustments, VAT is imposed at the rate of 10% and is payable to the central government with respect to imported and exported goods, services and work rendered, goods sold, work and services rendered within Mongolia and services rendered by foreign persons to Mongolian citizens residing in Mongolia.
+• Income tax rates applicable to business entities are 10% on the first three billion Togrogs and 25% on amounts in excess of this amount.

+- Subject to certain exemptions and other adjustments, VAT is imposed at the rate of 10% and is payable to the central government with respect to imported and exported goods, services and work rendered, goods sold, work and services rendered within Mongolia and services rendered by foreign persons to Mongolian citizens residing in Mongolia.
 As a general rule, most export goods are "zero-rated" (i.e. the VAT rate for exports is 0% and the exporter can credit VAT paid to produce the exports against other taxes payable).
-Parliament amended the VAT Law in July 2009 to include certain "finished" mining products in the category of zero-rated export goods, but has yet to provide the Cabinet resolution required under the law to identify what finished mining products are covered by the law.
-Additionally a list of exempt imported items is identified by the Cabinet each year. - A broad range of business expenses are allowed as deductions in calculating taxable income. - A four to eight year loss carry-forward provision (with losses carried forward capped at 50% of the company's taxable income in each carry-forward year) is allowed where the exact loss carry-forward period (within the range of four to eight years) is determined by Cabinet resolution. - 10% of invested capital in priority sectors can be applied as a credit against income taxes payable.
+Parliament amended the VAT Law in July 2009 to include certain "finished" mining products in the category of zero-rated export goods. - A broad range of business expenses are allowed as deductions in calculating taxable income. - A four to eight year loss carry-forward provision (with losses carried forward capped at 50% of the company's taxable income in each carry-forward year) is allowed where the exact loss carry-forward period (within the range of four to eight years) is determined by Cabinet resolution. - 10% of invested capital in priority sectors can be applied as a credit against income taxes payable.